This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Whisk together the egg and milk in a medium-sized bowl.
-Add the vanilla, sugar, and cinnamon and whisk until well incorporated.
+- Whisk the egg and milk together in a medium bowl.
+Add the vanilla, sugar, and cinnamon and whisk until combined.

-- Melt the butter in a medium-sized skillet or griddle over medium heat.
-Place one of both slices of the bread into the skillet and cook slices until golden brown, then flip to cook the other side.
-Serve with syrup.
+- Melt the butter in a skillet or griddle over medium heat.
+Add the bread and cook until golden brown on the bottom, about 2 to 3 minutes.
+Flip and cook the other side until golden brown.
+Serve warm with syrup.

 Notes